-Personal Health Support Nurse Services
+Personal Health Support Nurse Services (Case Management)

 - Admission Counseling For upcoming inpatient Hospital admissions for certain conditions, a Treatment Decision Support Nurse may call you to help answer your questions and to make sure you have the information and support you need for a successful recovery. - Inpatient Care Management If you are hospitalized, a nurse will work with your Physician to make sure you are getting the care you need and that your Physician's treatment plan is being carried out effectively. - Readmission Management This program serves as a bridge between the Hospital and your home if you are at high risk of being readmitted.
-After leaving the Hospital, if you have a certain chronic or complex condition, you may receive a phone call from a Well Connected to confirm that medications, needed equipment, or follow-up services are in place.
-The Well Connected will also share important health care information, reiterate and reinforce discharge instructions, and support a safe transition home. - Risk Management Designed for participants with certain chronic or complex conditions, this program addresses such health care needs as access to medical specialists, medication information, and coordination of equipment and supplies.
-Participants may receive a phone call from a Well Connected Nurse to discuss and share important health care information related to the participant's specific chronic or complex condition.

-Clinical Services and Disease Management:

-- Asthma, COPD, Coronary Artery Disease, Congestive Heart Failure, and Diabetes

-- Cancer and other complex medical conditions

-- Eat well

-- Improve heart health

-- Live healthier with diabetes
+After leaving the Hospital, if you have a certain chronic or complex condition, you may receive a phone call from a Well Connected Nurse to confirm that medications, needed equipment, or follow-up services are in place.
+The Well Connected Nurse will also share important health care information, reiterate and reinforce discharge instructions, and support a safe transition home. - Risk Management Designed for participants with certain chronic or complex conditions, this program addresses such health care needs as access to medical specialists, medication information, and coordination of equipment and supplies.
+Participants may receive a phone call from a Well Connected Nurse to discuss and share important health care information related to the participant's specific chronic or complex condition. - Clinical Services and Disease Management: - Asthma, COPD, Coronary Artery Disease, Congestive Heart Failure, and Diabetes - Maternity Support and Neonatal Services - Healthy Back Program - Kidney and End-Stage Renal Disease - Cancer and other complex medical conditions - Wellness Coaching to provide you the tools you need to: - Lose weight - Start a fitness plan - Eat well - Improve heart health - · Live healthier with diabetes - Manage stress - Quit tobacco

-- · Lose weight

-- Manage stress

-- Neonatal Services

-- Quit tobacco

-- Start a fitness plan

-- Wellness Coaching to provide you the tools you need to:

-- Eat well

-- · Improve heart health

-- Live healthier with diabetes

-- Lose weight

-- Manage stress

-- Meditate

-- Quit tobacco

-- Sleep better

-- Start a fitness plan

-- Work on financial wellbeing

-If you do not receive a call from a Well Connected Personal Health Support Nurse but feel you could benefit from any of these programs, please call 800-478-1057.
+If you do not receive a call from a Well Connected Personal Health Support Nurse but feel you could benefit from any of these programs, please call the toll-free number on your ID card.